 About the FSI

-The Bank for International Settlements and the Basel Committee on Banking Supervision jointly created the Financial Stability Institute (FSI) in 1999 to assist financial sector supervisors around the world in improving and strengthening their financial systems.
+The Financial Stability Institute (FSI) was jointly created in 1998 by the Bank for International Settlements (BIS) and the Basel Committee on Banking Supervision (BCBS) to assist supervisors around the world in improving and strengthening their financial systems.

 The FSI's objectives are to:

-- promote sound supervisory standards and practices globally, and to support full implementation of these standards in all countries.
+- promote sound supervisory standards and practices globally and support full implementation of these standards in all countries

-- provide supervisors with the latest information on market products, practices and techniques to help them adapt to rapid innovations in the financial sector.
+- keep supervisors updated with the latest information on market products, practices and techniques

-The FSI achieves its objectives through the following main activities:
+The FSI achieves its objectives primarily through the following activities and products:

-- FSI Connect, an online learning tool and information resource for financial sector supervisors
+- FSI Connect, the BIS's web-based learning tool and information resource for financial sector supervisors